eddycharly/k8s-training/k8s-resources/namespaces/readme.md

 deletes the namespace named `scratch`.

-when a namespace is deleted, all resources bound to the deleted namespace are also deleted?
+when a namespace is deleted, all resources bound to the deleted namespace are also deleted.

 ```bash
 namespace "scratch" deleted